-- Research Associate (Infrastructure & Environment)
+- Research Fellow (Infrastructure & Environment)

-After completing my undergraduate degree in Civil and Environmental Engineering, I gained my Masters degree from the University of Bologna specialising in Biochemical Engineering and Biotechnology.
+After completing my undergraduate degree in Civil and Environmental Engineering, I gained my Master's degree from the University of Bologna specialising in Biochemical Engineering and Biotechnology.
 After few years working between university, industry and Environmental Consultancies, I completed a PhD at Newcastle University within a Marie Curie International Training Network (MERMAID-ITN), investigating the mechanisms driving the assembly of microbial communities in water filters.

 As engineers, we attempt to eradicate microbes in drinking water treatment plants and distribution systems while, on the other hand, we try to harness their metabolic power to clean-up waste and wastewater.
-Through my academic research and my experiences working in industry and consultancy, I have developed a unique combination of skills that lie at the interface between engineering, fundamental ecology, and environmental microbiology.
+Through my academic research and my experiences working in the industry, I have developed a unique combination of skills that lie at the interface between engineering, fundamental ecology, and environmental microbiology.
 My great ambition is to help us move toward a more sustainable future for water treatment technologies by developing theories and tools for the control and management of engineered microbial communities.

 - Understanding ecological patterns of microbial communities with a focus on engineered environments;